Testing left-right symmetry with an inverse seesaw mechanism at the LHC: Signal topology and the KS process

 \end{enumerate}

-For our study, we also consider the $M_{W^\prime} > M_{N_R}$ kinematic region but, in our case, the RHN decays through an on-shell $W$ boson [Fig.~\ref{fig:Signal}].
-More specifically, a $W^\prime$ boson, produced from the $pp$ collision, decays into a $\m^-$ or a $\m^+$ and the second generation RHN, $N^2_R$ (we choose the second generation because muons have better identification efficiency at the LHC than electrons and taus.)
+As mentioned earlier, unlike the KS signal, our signal would have no same-sign lepton pair in the final state because of the small keV-scale $\mu$.
+However, our signal is also kinematically different from the KS signal even though we also consider the $M_{W^\prime} > M_{N_R}$ kinematic region since the RHN decays through an on-shell $W$ boson in our case [Fig.~\ref{fig:Signal}].
+More specifically, a $W^\prime$ boson, produced from the $pp$ collision, decays into a $\m^-$ or a $\m^+$ and the second-generation RHN, $N^2_R$ (we choose the second generation because muons have better identification efficiency at the LHC than electrons and taus.)
 Since we assume the other RHNs, i.e., $N^1_R$ and $N^3_R$, are heavier than $W^\prime$, it cannot decay to these RHNs.
-The Majorana nature of $N_R^2$ allows it to decay into a $\m^-$ and a $W^+$ or a $\m^+$ and a $W^-$ with equal probability.
-The $W$ boson then decay hadronically to two jets.
-Thus the final state particles include two leptons (either same-sign, signalling a violation of lepton number, or different-sign) and two jets (or a $W_h$).
-That the kinematics of this process is different from that of the KS process can be seen in the distributions shown in Fig.~\ref{fig:dist}.
-Therefore, it demands a different treatment.
+The $N_R^2$ then decays to a charged lepton and a boosted $W$ boson, which then decays hadronically.
+Thus, the final-state particles include two opposite-sign leptons and a $W$-like fatjet.
+The presence of a $W$-like fatjet is then a distinguishing feature of our signal.
+Beyond these, there are other distinguishing features of our signal, as seen from the distributions shown in Fig.~\ref{fig:dist}.
+Even if one ignores the absence of the same-sign lepton pair in the final state, these features can be used to discriminate between these two topologies if the experiments observe a significant number of $\ell\ell j j$ signal events.